-UFT cannot automatically recognize the objects that provide browser functionality in your non-Web application as Web objects.
-For UFT to record or run on these objects, the application hosting the browser control must be registered.
+When working with an Internet Explorer embedded browser control, UFT One cannot automatically recognize the objects in the embedded browser as Web objects.
+For UFT One to record or run on these objects, you must register the application hosting the browser control.

 To test objects in embedded browser controls, ensure that: